Saturday, October 22, 2011

 1969: Led Zeppelin released the album Led Zeppelin II.

-1969: Tommy Edwards, who gave us one of the biggest hits of the early Rock Era ("It's All in the Game" from 1958), died after suffering a brain aneurysm at the age of 47 in Henrico County, Virginia.
+1969: Tommy Edwards, who gave us one of the biggest hits of the early Rock Era ("It's All In The Game" from 1958), died after suffering a brain aneurysm at the age of 47 in Henrico County, Virginia.

 1969: After he issued a statement to deny that he was dead, Paul McCartney headed to Scotland for a vacation.